taylorlapeyre/taylorlapeyre.github.io/index.md

 title: Taylor Lapeyre
 ---

-I'm a web developer.
-Right now I go to Louisiana State University.
+I'm a web developer studying at Louisiana State University.

 I'm currently interning at [Everlane][everlane] in San Francisco, where I am lucky enough to be working for one of my favorite clothing brands.